fei-hyb/WWM-Music-Player/README.md

 # Game Music Player

-Automates playing musical instruments in PC games using keyboard input.
-Uses `pydirectinput` for reliable key input that works with DirectX games where standard `pyautogui` might fail.
+Automates playing musical instruments for the game "Where Winds Meet"

+To download the .exe, navigate to the dist folder and download GameMusicPlayer.zip

 ## Features